18 Oct 2012

 - By having a “wave” type practice, I am looking to create realistic game like movements in the practice – the players receive the ball from the target players and advance down the pitch, creating space and passing patterns before passing into the opposite target player and repeating.
 The thought process of these “wave” practices are that the target players are goalkeepers, once they have the ball the team create space, pass the ball between themselves, advance down the pitch and then pass into the opposite GK.
 They then repeat the practice.
 This makes the practice game related and realistic, establishes positive passing patterns and encourages the players to advance down the pitch as a team, creating space and passing.
 It also ensures that the players’ roles or positions on the pitch are constantly changing

 - I am also looking to create lots of opportunities for the players to react to what is happening and to constantly look to create and find space.
 This is a real focus of the practices, giving players the opportunity within the practice to repeat the theme of the session.
-In this case we want to create space related to where the ball is on the pitch, so that they have to constantly rotate positions and move to find space – the core concept of this FA Level 2 soccer coaching session.
+In this case we want to create space related to where the ball is on the pitch, so that they have to constantly rotate positions and move to find space – the core concept of this FA Level 2 football coaching session.

 - I am looking to plan a session the encourages and makes the players think about trying to be where the ball is going to be, not where the ball is.